luseafah/6713/WALL_CHAT_GUIDE.md

 ## Advanced Features (Future)

+### $$$ Money Chat Integration
+The $$$ Pill at the top of Wall Chat opens a direct DM with Admin for Talent purchases.

+**Flow:**
+1. User taps $$$ Pill
+2. Opens Money Chat (private DM with Admin)
+3. User requests Talents, pays via external method
+4. Admin manually updates balance in database
+5. User sees new balance in Hamburger Menu

 ### Hue Post Sharing (1 Talent Cost)
 Not yet implemented.
 Will allow users to share Hue posts in the chat for 1 Talent: